elNino0916/CopilotWorkaroundEU/README.md

 # CopilotWorkaroundEU
 # You have to use the latest Windows 11 version.
 This project, CopilotWorkaroundEU, is a proof-of-concept and is provided "as is" without warranty of any kind, either expressed or implied.
 The purpose of this project is to demonstrate that you can use Copilot in the EU using a bypass and is not intended for use in a production environment.
+No support will be provided.

 This project is in no way affiliated with, authorized, maintained, sponsored, or endorsed by Microsoft Corporation or any of its affiliates or subsidiaries.
 "Microsoft", the copilot icon and Copilot are registered trademarks of Microsoft Corporation.